 Our Board meets every quarter, from 5:30 – 7:00 p.m.
 Board members volunteer their time and resources to support and advance PPLT’s mission.
 If you are interested in serving on our Board, please consider attending a board meeting or two and review our Board Member Application.

 Who we are

 Melanie Pavlas, Caldwell County.
-Melanie is a Caldwell County landowner and has extensive experience in environmental biology and wildlife conservation, including bird surveys, endangered species permitting, monitoring and conservation, wildlife management and land management.
-Melanie has an extensive background in technical and regulatory guidance with regard to project impacts on wildlife and protected resources and how to mitigate those impacts.
+Melanie is a Caldwell County landowner and has diverse experience in environmental biology and wildlife conservation, including bird surveys, endangered species permitting, monitoring and conservation, wildlife management and land management.
+Melanie also has an extensive background in technical and regulatory guidance with regard to project impacts on wildlife and protected resources and how to mitigate those impacts.
+She has been Executive Director of PPLT since 2012.
 BS, Environmental Biology, University of Houston at Clear Lake.

 Nikki Krueger, Caldwell and Travis Counties.
 Nikki is a development consultant and business owner with over 20 years of experience in strategic planning, project management, technology implementation, leadership development, and nonprofit and corporate community relations.
 Her personal mission of facilitating, encouraging, and supporting people in maximizing their skills and power to make a difference in the world can be seen in everything she does.
 Nikki uses her unique blend of business knowledge along with a deep behavioral understanding to maximize the power of volunteerism and corporate engagement.
 Nikki is also founder and owner of Seeking Good Fortune, LLC.
 Here she customizes team building activities and service projects designed to give back to local nonprofits in Central Texas.
 Giving back to the community is in her blood.
 She also volunteers with Foundation Communities.
 BBA, Management, Texas State University.